Relevancy and Engagement minnesota.agclassroom.org

 Purpose

-Students will explore careers in the fields of agriculture and natural resources through online research.
+Explore the farm-to-fork process of food through the lens of careers.
+Students will make a career web to see the variety of careers and skill sets necessary to our food system.
 They will check their understanding by playing Career Trek—a board game that requires students to identify careers in agriculture and natural resources.
 Grades 6-8

 Estimated Time